Questions about the website:

 , the primary editor and maintainer of the site, then as a project on his personal home page.
 The exact date of founding is lost to time, but through archive.org, the first appearance

 of this very early version of the site can be dated to between October 7 and November 3 of that year, October 29 has been chosen as the anniversary date of the site.
-David has been interested in geography and national data since he was young, having received a software program circa 1990 about national data (called PC Globe) and seeing that anthems of several of the then-new post-Soviet countries were missing, he decided to research them.
+David has been interested in geography and national data since he was young, having received a software program circa 1990 about national data (PC Globe’s Maps n Facts) and seeing that anthems of several of the then-new post-Soviet countries were missing, he decided to research them.
 Having accumulated much information over the years, more than what was then available on the internet for anthems research, he decided to create a national anthems reference page to aid others who may be looking for anthem information.
 In mid-2003, the site moved to its current host and became known as nationalanthems.info.
 In 2013, the site took on an assistant editor, Zachary Harden

 to help with the site work.
 In 2019, nationalanthems.info started to work on the Dr. Hartley M. Stevens Anthem Research Institute to aid others who are wanting to study national anthems by providing links and scans to papers, books, and recordings.